AndrewJanuary/Handwriting-Recognition/README.md

 Handwriting-Recognition
 =======================

-A prototype for offline recognition of handwritten (cursive) words using holistic features
+A prototype for offline recognition of handwritten (cursive) words using holistic features.

-The implemented system exists as several prototype functions developed using MATLAB.
-The Image Processing Toolkit35 is essential for the correct execution of the system. http://uk.mathworks.com/products/image/
+The implemented system exists as several image feature extraction prototype functions developed using MATLAB.
+The Image Processing Toolkit is essential for the correct execution of the system. http://uk.mathworks.com/products/image/

 Some knowledge of pattern recognition or digital image processing may be beneficial, but is not required.
 Where necessary, code commentary will attempt to clarify the purpose of specific code regions.

-It is recommend that the user execute the feature extraction functions prior to executing the classification functions.
-In doing so the user should gain an understanding of the specific feature sets used.
+It is recommend that the user execute the feature extraction functions prior to executing the classification function.
+In doing so the user should gain an understanding of the specific image features extracted.

-The file 'nFoldAll.m' can be considered to provide the most functionality, acting as a test harness which calls feature extraction prototypes.
+The file 'nFoldAll.m' can be considered as a test harness which calls the feature extraction prototypes and provides classifier functionality.

 Feature Extraction Prototypes